aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

 }
 ```

 This function is responsible for getting the current market rate of yCRV to yAsset.
-It's worth noting that one of the ways the yCRV pool maintains the correct ratio of yAssets is through arbitrage opportunities between yCRV and the underlying yAssets when the ratios of those yAssets deviate.
+It's worth knowing that one of the ways the yPool maintains the correct ratio of yAssets is through arbitrage opportunities between yCRV and the underlying yAssets when the ratios of those yAssets deviate.
+As mentioned before, the asset you deposit is briefly converted into yAsset before being traded for yCRV.

 Returning to the `_deposit` function, we now understand that the line `require(strategy.depositArbCheck(), "Too much arb");` is well intentioned, but needs to be using a much lower `arbTolerance` given the massive amount of liquidity in this pool, possibly with more frequent checkpoints.